mysmacias/computer-vision-toolkit/cv_framework/README.md

 - **Modular Design**: Easily add new models to the framework
 - **Benchmarking**: Compare performance of different models
 - **SAM**: Segment Anything Model for interactive segmentation
+- **Automatic Model Downloads**: Models are downloaded automatically when needed - no manual downloading required

 ## Installation